coliasgroup/seL4-summit-2024-rust-training/book/src/setup.md

 This training session is presented as a linear series of patches to [{{#gh_repo_url}}]({{#gh_repo_url}}), starting at commit `{{#rev_of_step_0 12}}`, and ending with commit `{{#rev_of_last_step 12}}`.
 Each patch, or step, as we shall call them, is an instructive modification to a code example.
 You are encouraged to attempt those marked as exercises in this text on your own.
+Note that while most step patches include tests, the reader is not expected to write tests for exercises themselves.

 Clone the repository and checkout the starting commit: